Workstreams and Projects

 |2 - 7||Careers in Maritime Ashore||February - May 2021 (COMPLETED)|

 The Maritime Skills Commission (MSC) is committed to regular and ongoing industrial engagement and we will be calling upon industry, academia and government to engage in evidence-based workshops.
 Whilst the MSC is not a funding body we are open to listening to ideas and will consider partnerships.
 If you have a project that aligns with our Scheme of Work and objectives we encourage you to make contact with a Commissioner – the MSC is comprised of Commissioners from across the breadth of the maritime sector.
-If you have any queries about this please feel free to contact Chrissie Clarke, Programme Manager here.
+If you have any queries about this please feel free to contact Chrissie Clarke, Secretary to the Maritime Skills Commission here.

 Learn more about our current projects below.